Decadence in a Dish: Prime Rib Stroganoff

 - 2 TBL worcestershire sauce

-- 12 oz egg noodles – cooked and lightly buttered
+- 12 oz egg noodles – cooked per manufacturer’s instruction, then drained

 - 4 green onion shoots – sliced or parsley leaves for garnish